-Tubular embroidery is brilliant and something that is very difficult to achieve on a home style single-needle machine.
-Put simply, tubular means you can embroider tubular garments such as singlets, socks, sleeves, bags, hats, jeans – in fact, almost anything.
+Tubular embroidery is brilliant and something that is very difficult to achieve on a home-style single-needle machine.
+Put simply, tubular means you can embroider tubular garments such as singlets, socks, sleeves, bags, hats, jeans, in fact, almost anything.
 Here’s how it works!

 Examples of Tubular Embroidery: Tote Bag

-In this example we are using a nice quality tote bag shown in Fig.1.
-This bag is made from a reasonably heavy gauge synthetic material and would be almost impossible to embroider on a conventional home-style single-needle machine without unpicking seams.
+In this example we are using a nice quality tote bag shown in Figure 1.
+This bag is made from a reasonably heavy-gauge synthetic material and would be almost impossible to embroider on a conventional homestyle single-needle machine without unpicking seams.
 However, it is a very simple task for a multi-needle machine.

 Examples of Tubular Embroidery: Sleeve